mukulnegi28/mukulnegi28.github.io/README.md

-This is about myself😊, currently studying at Computer Science at Chandigarh University, graduating in 2025.
+This is about myself😊, currently a Computer Science at Chandigarh University, graduating in 2025.